Co-Sponsored Events

 Graphic Narratives Lab Student Showcase

-The Graphic Narratives Lab will be hosting a showcase of student work on Monday, April 28th, 2025 in Cabell Library.
+The Graphic Narratives Lab hosted a showcase of student work on Monday, April 28th, 2025 in Cabell Library.

 AI in Education through a Humanities Lens